ISnowFoxI/30-Days-Of-React/07_Day_Class_Components/07_class_components.md

 ## Accessing props in Class components

-We stated that props is a means to send data from on component to another or we can call it that props is a data carrier.
+We stated that props is a means to send data from one component to another or we can call it that props is a data carrier.
 Therefore, we should handle props in class based component too.
 We can access props of a class based component using the keyword _this_.
 See the example below.

 ```js
 // index.js